theepiccode/Awesome-Marketing-Resources/README.md

 </div>

-TheEpicCode team will keep adding more resources for Machine Learning and Deep Learning from all domains.
+TheEpicCode team will keep adding more resources for Marketing from all domains.
 If you want to get involved with the community and publish your articles on our [website](https://theepiccode.com/), join our [Discord Server](https://invite.theepiccode.com).